dsg753/Inventory-Management/README.md

-Inventory Management System
+# Inventory Management System

-This is a Flask-based web application designed to manage and track machinery inventory for your business.
-The application allows you to:
+This is an Inventory Management System designed to manage machinery and objects.
+The system allows users to add, view, and rent out machinery, as well as manage objects.

-Add machinery to the inventory
+## Features

+- Dashboard: Overview of the inventory with charts displaying rented and available machinery.
-View the list of all machinery
+- Machines: View a list of all machinery in the inventory.
+- Add Machinery: Add new machinery to the inventory.

-Delete machinery from the inventory
+- Rented Out: Rent out machinery from the available inventory.

-Track rental status and other machinery details

-Features

-Add Machinery: Easily add new machinery with relevant details like name, type, condition, last maintenance date, and rental status.
+- Obekti: Manage objects including adding, editing, and deleting objects.

+## Usage

+- **Dashboard**: Provides an overview of the inventory with charts.
-View Inventory: Display a table with all machinery in the inventory.
+- **Machines**: Displays a list of all machinery in the inventory.

-Delete Machinery: Remove machinery from the inventory with a single click.

-Modern Design: User-friendly interface with Bootstrap styling.

-Requirements

-Python 3.8+

-Flask

-SQLite3

-Bootstrap 5
+- **Add Machinery**: Allows users to add new machinery to the inventory.
+- **Rented Out**: Allows users to rent out machinery from the available inventory.
+- **Obekti**: Allows users to manage objects including adding, editing, and deleting objects.

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit a pull request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.